gainwell-ohio/spbm/docs/UPDL/CNS/atypical_antipsychotics.md

 - History of unacceptable/toxic side effects to medications not requiring prior approval

-## STEP THERAPY
+## Step Therapy

 1. For a drug requiring step therapy, there must have been inadequate clinical response to preferred alternatives, including a trial of no less than **30 days** of at least **one preferred** product
 2. For a non-preferred drug, there must have been inadequate clinical response to preferred alternatives, including a trial of no less than **30 days each** of at least **two preferred** or step therapy products

-## ADDITIONAL CRITERIA FOR INVEGA HAFYERA ER
+## Additional Criteria For Invega Hafyera ER

-1\.
-Treatment with 4 months of Invega Sustenna or 3 months of Invega Trinza before starting Invega Hafyera.
+1. Treatment with 4 months of Invega Sustenna or 3 months of Invega Trinza before starting Invega Hafyera.

-## ADDITIONAL CRITERIA FOR LYBALVI
+## Additional Criteria For Lybalvi

 1. Patient must not be using opioids.
 2. Patient must not be undergoing acute opioid withdrawal.

-## ADDITIONAL CRITERIA FOR AGENTS FOR PARKINSON’ S DISEASE PSYCHOSIS (NUPLAZID)
+## Additional Criteria For Agents For Parkinson's Disease Psychosis (Nuplazid)

 Pimavanserin (Nuplazid) may be approved if all the following are met: